-L. Kleinas has toured a lot with S. Prokofjev’s Romeo and Juliet, conducted by Maestro Mstislav Rostropovich and performed by the LNOBT’s ballet company.
-The venues include Shlezwig-Holsten Music Festival in Germany (1994), tours in Evian (France, 1997), Thessaloniki (Greece, 1997), Cairo (Egypt, 1997), Washington (USA, 1998), Cagliari (Italy, 1999), Ingolstadt (Germany, 2000), Tokyo and Osaka (Japan, 2001), London (UK, 2002) and others.
-At the LNOBT L. Kleinas has worked as an assistant lighting designer for Peter Mumford, Rick Fisher, Mimi Jordan, Adam Silverman and others.
+L. Kleinas has toured a lot with the S. Prokofjev’s “Romeo and Juliet”, conducted by Maestro Mstislav Rostropovich and performed by LNOBT ballet company.
+The venues include Schleswig-Holsten Music Festival in Germany (1994), tours in Evian (France, 1997), Thessaloniki (Greece, 1997), Cairo (Egypt, 1997), Washington (USA, 1998), Cagliari (Italy, 1999), Ingolstadt (Germany, 2000), Tokyo and Osaka (Japan, 2001), London (UK, 2002) and others.

-In 1998 OISTAT organized the publishing of The New Theatre Words dictionary for the Eastern European countries in their languages.
-L. Kleinas was one of the three translators who translated the dictionary into Lithuanian language; he also served as the supervisor of special terms.
+In 1998 OISTAT organized the publishing of “The New Theatre Words” dictionary for the Eastern European countries in their languages.
+L. Kleinas was one of the three translators, who translated the dictionary into Lithuanian language; he also served as the supervisor of special terms.